 Lions, Tigers, & Bears prides themselves on being a “safe haven” for animals that have been abused or abandoned.
 Rather than breeding or selling, they protect these animals to ensure they live out the rest of their lives in a safe and happy environment.

 You can book a visit and see the work that they are doing for these animals.
 There are opportunities to view and feed the animals, and they even have an overnight-stay package!

 International Exotic Animal Sanctuary

 From bobcats and lions, to bears and even lemurs, the International Exotic Sanctuary works hard to save and protect as many wild animals as they can.
 Through their “Emotional Enrichment Program” they work with animals to ensure they aren’t stressed or scared and improve their quality of life.

 Tours are offered every day and provide visitors with views of the animals and education on their care and safety.

 As the largest no-kill animal sanctuary, Best Friends works hard to ensure every animal that enters it’s doors is cared for and protected.
 Whether it be dogs, cats, parrots, horses…there’s no limit to the type of animal they are willing to work with.

 Guided tours for their sanctuary are available, or you can visit one of their regional locations that may not be too far from where you live!
 And the best part — They’re completely free!

 Here at the Parks Apparel, we pride ourselves on being more than just an outdoor apparel company.
-Through our Cerro Amay project, every purchase made protects 100 square yards of land for endangered wildlife like the Yucatan Black Howler monkey in the cloud forests of Guatemala.
+Through our Guatemala project, every purchase made protects 100 square yards of land for endangered wildlife like the Yucatan Black Howler monkey.
 To learn more, visit theparksapparel.org